 In our last “Travel with Fazzino” blog, we took you to Moscow.
-Now, we come back to the US and visit one of Fazzino’s favorite cities to paint: Boston.
+Now, we pack up and come back to the US to visit one of Fazzino’s favorite cities to paint: Boston.
 Being a bit of a foodie, Fazzino loves visiting the city for its fabulous hotels and wonderful seafood restaurants.
 “There’s nothing like a Boston lobster!”

 Rich Boston History Inspires Fazzino’s Artwork

 Charles Fazzino’s first limited edition release on Boston was titled “Just Boston” and it was created in 1989.
 Since then, he’s created five separate limited edition tributes to the city, and three editions celebrating it’s rich sports history.
 Historically Boston (pictured below) is the largest of the collection, with an image size of 28″ x 17.5″.
 At the time, it was a tribute to the historical significance of the city of Boston.
 Today, it actually is a somewhat historical look at the city’s footprint because it was painted before “The Big Dig.”
 Since this was done, the whole area around Rowes Wharf and along the water has changed dramatically.
 No matter what, from Bunker Hill to Paul Revere’s House, Boston Common, and Faneuil Hall, Boston is rich with historical tradition making it a perfect subject for Charles Fazzino’s signature three-dimensional treatment.